cloudmesh-community/fa18-523-66/project-code/runInstructions.md

 #### Note : You do not need both getTodayStats.py and getSummaryReports.py, any one will suffice.
 Prrferably use getSummaryReports.py

 * dow30Performance.r

   *Run dow30Perfoemance.r once all the datasets have been downloaded and stored in a seperate folder.*
+  *This file still has code to be appended; not complete!!!*